 Choosing a needle tip is a key component of the print parameter optimization process.
 It has a significant effect on the optimal printing speed and pressure, as well as the resolution of the print.
 The needle also determines the shear stress that the cells experience, which will greatly affect cell viability.
+This guide will walk you through the four main variables to consider when picking your bioprinting needle tip:

 The gauge of a needle indicates what the diameter of the opening is.
 The higher the gauge, the smaller the diameters.
 For example, a 30 gauge needle is thinner than a 25 gauge needle.
 Different companies use different measurements for gauges, so it is important to specify inner diameter.